-I took a look at all the ridiculously high interest rates I was paying and transferred balances to lower interest rate cards.
+Another great strategy that works to knock down debt is to look at all the ridiculously high interest rates you are paying and transfer balances to lower interest rate cards.

-So if I had a high balance on a card that had a rate of 17.99% I transferred the balance to a 0% interest rate or a 3.99% rate or whatever the lowest rate available that I could get.
+So if you have a high balance on a card that has a rate of 17.99% or 24% transfer the balance to a 0% interest rate or a 3.99% rate or whatever the lowest rate is available that you can get.

-You can check rates on bankrate.com for credit cards, mortgages and more.
+You can check rates on bankrate.com for credit card rates, mortgages, car loan rates and more.

-Then I used the avalanche method to help pay off my credit card debt.
-I made a list of all my debt balances.
-And made minimum payments on all of them except one.
+Make a list of all your debt balances.
+And make minimum payments on all of them except one.

-I targeted the debt with the highest interest rate and made the largest payment I could to knock that one down as fast as possible.
+Target the debt with the highest interest rate and make the largest payment you can to knock that one down as fast as possible.